Scope clarity

 Useful proof names continuity, access, layout, training, ownership, or supervision limits instead of hiding them behind polished language.

-Useful proof helps the buyer decide whether to review, pilot, shortlist, procure, widen, pause, or stop.
+Useful proof helps your team decide whether to review, pilot, shortlist, procure, widen, pause, or stop.

 Checklist 3